 - 36th Street and NW 8th Street (Doral): Navigating an intersection becomes more difficult when roads have multiple lanes.
 Here, a 6-lane highway meets an 8-lane highway, making it difficult for drivers to safely navigate the crossroads.
 Heavy traffic, causing backups in multiple directions, often contributes to driver aggression and impatience, increasing the number of accidents.

-Why Are Intersections So Dangerous?
+Why Are Intersections So Dangerous in Miami?

 According to the National Highway Traffic Safety Administration, approximately 40 percent of all traffic accidents involve an intersection in some way.
 In many cases, especially in Miami, intersections are controlled by traffic signals or traffic signs.
 Drivers have a responsibility to approach intersections with care, follow posted traffic laws, and obey traffic signals.
 Intersections tend to be dangerous because drivers do not use the degree of caution that is necessary to stay safe.